Pyhass/Hive-Custom-Component/README.md

 If this folder does not exist it will need creating before you copy the Hive folder from the release over.

-Finally once you have installed the Beta version using either method above you will need to setup the beta version via the UI by going to the Home Assistant configuration >> Integrations >> Add Integration >> Hive

 ## Setting up the integration
 The integration can be setup in 2 ways see below